srinivasadhu/argo-simple-app/README.md

 - Add a sample Argo CD Notification templates repository for Slack/Teams and Ops runbooks.
 - Provide scripts to provision the Monitor Account observability stack.
 - Document onboarding checklist for new teams to onboard their apps to Argo CD + CloudWatch.

----

-License: Add your preferred license (e.g., MIT) and replace placeholders above with repo-specific URLs, account IDs, and secrets handling instructions.

-If you want, I can:
-- generate a version of this README tailored to a specific repository (give me the repo URL), or
-- produce the exact Argo CD ConfigMap, GitHub Actions workflow, and Terraform/eksctl example for your environment (tell me which IaC tool you use and the AWS Account IDs/regions to target).